Florida State 2019 Acceptance Rate: Class of 2023

 So, you’re thinking about applying to Florida State University, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.

 With an acceptance rate of 33%, admission to Florida State is extremely competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have either an SAT score of 1390 or an ACT score of 32.

 Not quite there?
 Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Florida State admission statistics.